lihkin213/dns-svcs/faq.md

 # FAQs
 {: #frequently-asked-questions}

-{{site.data.keyword.cloud}} DNS Services is in Experimental Release.
+{{site.data.keyword.dns_full_notm}} is in Experimental Release.
 At this time the service is available to whitelisted customers only.
 {: important}

-The following section answers some frequently asked questions (FAQs) about DNS Services.
+Have a question about {{site.data.keyword.dns_full}}?
+Review frequently asked questions, which provide answers to provisioning concerns, application access, and other common inquiries.
 {:shortdesc}

 ## How is private DNS different from public DNS?
 {: faq}

-Private DNS permits name resolution only from Permitted VPCs within your {{site.data.keyword.cloud}} account.
-The DNS zone is not resolvable on the Internet.
+Private DNS permits name resolution only from permitted VPCs within your {{site.data.keyword.cloud}} account.
+The DNS zone is not resolvable on the internet.

 ## Can I manage publicly available DNS records with this service?
 {: faq}

-No, DNS Services only offers private DNS at the moment.
-Use {{site.data.keyword.cis_full_notm}} for public DNS. [{{site.data.keyword.cis_short_notm}} documentation](/docs/infrastructure/cis?topic=cis-getting-started#getting-started)
+No, {{site.data.keyword.dns_short}} only offers private DNS at the moment.
+Use [{{site.data.keyword.cis_short_notm}}](/docs/infrastructure/cis?topic=cis-getting-started#getting-started) for public DNS.

-## Is DNSSec supported with zones managed by DNS Services?
+## Is DNSSec supported with zones managed by {{site.data.keyword.dns_short}}?
 {: faq}

-DNSSec allows resolvers to cryptographically verify the data received from authoritative servers.
-DNS services resolvers support DNSSec for public domains, for which requests are forwarded to public resolvers that support DNSSec.
+DNSSec allows resolvers to cryptographically verify the data received from authoritative servers. {{site.data.keyword.dns_short}} resolvers support DNSSec for public domains, for which requests are forwarded to public resolvers that support DNSSec.
 For private zones, since the authority is within {{site.data.keyword.cloud_notm}}, records are fetched using secure protocols, and are guaranteed to have the same level of privacy and security that DNSSec provides for public zones.

-## Is DNS services regional or global?
+## Is {{site.data.keyword.dns_short}} regional or global?
 {: faq}

-DNS services is a global service and can be used from permitted networks in any {{site.data.keyword.cloud_notm}} region.
+{{site.data.keyword.dns_short}} is a global service and can be used from permitted networks in any {{site.data.keyword.cloud_notm}} region.

 ## How do I update my Virtual Server Instance to use Private DNS for Name resolution?
 {: faq}

 This is operating system specific.
 For example, on some Linux distributions the `/etc/resolv.conf` file contains the IP address of the DNS resolver.
 This file should be updated with the IP address of the Private DNS Name Servers, `161.26.0.7` and `161.26.0.8`.
 The configuration can also be updated through Cloud Init, where supported.
 Consult your operating system manuals for instructions on how to update DNS resolvers.
 See [Detailed steps](/docs/dns-svcs?topic=dns-svcs-updating-dns-resolver) to learn how to update configuration to use Private DNS Resolvers, for different distros.

-## When creating a DNS zone, what is the purpose of the 'Label' field?
+## When creating a DNS zone, what is the purpose of the `Label` field?
 {: faq}

 A given instance can have multiple DNS zones with the same name.
 The label helps to differentiate zones with name collisions.